DuckyBlender/sussy_ducky_bot/README.md

-# Telegram Bot with OpenAI Integration
+# sussy_ducky_bot

 ## Overview

-Serverless Rust Telegram bot that interacts with models from OpenRouter.
+sussy_ducky_bot is a serverless telegram bot written in Rust that interacts with models from OpenRouter.
 It handles commands from users and processes messages with various AI models.

 ## Features